Peter Rehberg: Early life

 Rehberg was born in Tottenham on 29 June 1968.
-He grew up in Hertfordshire, before relocating to Austria, his father's country of origin.
+He grew up in Hertfordshire, where he attended Verulam School in St Albans.
+Passionate about “lists and collections” from a young age, he says he spent all his pocket money in record stores.
+By the age of 15, his collection already numbered 200 records.
+Impressed by his first visit to the Rough Trade store, he introduced his friends to the albums of JG Thirlwell and Psychic TV.
+In 1987, Rehberg relocated to Austria, his father's country of origin.
+He began his musical career there as an ambient DJ (at the Chelsea and Blue Box clubs), contributed to fanzines and music magazines, and worked for the record store Rave Up Records.

 Career

 Rehberg became associated with Mego in the latter part of 1994.
-He consequently released his first single early the following year, which was also the first release in the record label's catalogue.
+He consequently released his first EP Fridge Trax, in collaboration with Ramon Bauer and Andi Pieper (aka General Magic), early the following year.
+This was also the first release in the record label's catalogue.
 He followed this up with his debut album titled Seven Tons for Free in 1996, released under the name Pita.
-Three years later, Rehberg received Prix Ars Electronica Distinction Award for Digital Musics, alongside Christian Fennesz.
+Three years later, Rehberg received Prix Ars Electronica Distinction Award for Digital Musics, alongside Christian Fennesz and the label itself.

 Rehberg cooperated with various musicians such as Mika Vainio, Charlemagne Palestine and Oren Ambarchi.
 He produced music with Ramon Bauer starting in 1997 as Rehberg & Bauer.
 After Mego folded in 2005, Rehberg revived the label the following year as Editions Mego.
 He also collaborated with Stephen O'Malley starting in 2006, releasing six drone doom albums as KTL.
 With Fennesz and Jim O'Rourke, he founded the project Fenn O'Berg.

 Rehberg released A Bas la Culture Marchande in 2007, followed by the live collaboration Colchester (2008) and the cassette Mesmer (2010).
 He started an archival project in 2012 called Recollection GRM.
 It reissued music by the Groupe de Recherches Musicales collective, including by Pierre Schaeffer, Bernard Parmegiani, Iannis Xenakis, and Beatriz Ferreyra.

 In an interview conducted in 2016, Rehberg stated that he did not want to peddle music "in its own little box", which he felt was the norm at present.
 Describing his impression regarding timbre, he believed that "dissonance and resonance have to co-exist for the other to work".
 François Bonnet, who collaborated with Rehberg on Recollection GRM, felt that his music came to be more dense as his career progressed.
 He described how it retained its "radical and bold" character, while becoming "deeper, more ambivalent, more moving".

 Personal life

 Rehberg was in a domestic partnership with Laura Siegmund until his death.
 He was previously in a relationship with Isabelle Piechaczyk, with whom he had one child.

-Rehberg died on 22 July 2021.
+Rehberg died on 22 July 2021 in Berlin.
 He was 53, and had suffered a heart attack prior to his death.
+Following his death, obituaries were published, among others, by The New York Times, The Guardian, The Wire and Artforum.